Make the Michigan History Museum Your Next Adventure

 The Michigan History Museum is perfect for this.

-The History Museum has some staple exhibits that haven’t changed in over 30 years.
+The Michigan History Museum has some staple exhibits that have not changed in over 30 years.

-The first-floor exhibit area, however, rotates throughout the year.
-Find out what’s happening now and what’s to come.
+The first floor exhibit area, however, rotates throughout the year.
+Find out what’s happening now and what is to come.

 River Trail Access

-A perfect afternoon in our household could consist of a trip to the History Center, walking across the parking lot to the path between the Justice Building and the Michigan State Capitol, and following Michigan Ave to the Lansing River Trail.
+A perfect afternoon in our household could consist of a trip to the Michigan History Museum, walking across the parking lot to the path between the Justice Building and the Michigan State Capitol, and following Michigan Ave to the Lansing River Trail.

 From that point, the options are many for a great day in downtown Lansing.